Crocoblock/jetformbuilder/readme.txt

 == Changelog ==

 **1.1.2**
+ - FIX: Duplicating a plain preset in fields
  - FIX: Applying macros to a message after paying with PayPal
  - FIX: Retrieving form data after Paypal payment
  - FIX: Styling Form-block with JetStyleManager